aj112358/ML_Notes/02_End_to_End_Machine_Learning_Project/02_notes.md

 * How does the organization expect to benefit from your model?
 * What do they consider a 'success' and a 'failure'?
 * What is the timeline for the project?
+* How is the data coming in?
+* Where are your predictions going?
 * What computational resources are you given to create your model?
 * What type of audience will you be presenting your solution to?
 * Is the data stored on a cluster?